3D Printing Materials: PLA vs. PETG – When to Choose Which?

 PETG is more demanding.
 It requires higher nozzle temperatures (220–250 °C), and a heated bed (70–90 °C) is essential for reliable adhesion.

-Main Challenges When Printing with PETG
+What Are the Main Challenges When Printing with PETG?

 The most common problem with PETG is so-called stringing – the formation of thin threads (hairs) between individual parts of the model.
 This is caused by a combination of higher printing temperature and the fact that PETG is hygroscopic (easily absorbs atmospheric moisture).
+Research shows that up to 70% of stringing issues can be eliminated by properly drying the filament before printing.

 How to reduce stringing in PETG: